Taka Perry

 Taka Perry (born 18 October 1998) is an Australian-Japanese record producer, songwriter and artist from Canberra, Australia.
 His collaborations include Katseye, Ruel, Denzel Curry, Cashmere Cat, Hard Life, Blake Slatkin, and SIRUP.
 He co-produced and co-wrote "Touch" by Katseye, which charted on the Billboard Global 200.
+Forbes Japan included him in their annual 30 Under 30 list in 2026.

 Career

 Taka Perry was born and raised in Canberra, Australia to an American father and Japanese mother.
 He played a variety of instruments from a young age, and on his 12th birthday his parents bought him a digital audio workstation which sparked his interest in production.
 He has cited Aphex Twin and Boards of Canada as early influences.
 While attending high school at Narrabundah College, he met Robert Conley through a school songwriting program run by APRA AMCOS.

 Upon graduating, he relocated to Sydney to pursue a career in music, with Conley acting as a mentor in his early career.
 He is fluent in both English and Japanese.